joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 /*
  * we do this to use async await with mysql
  * don't worry about this for now, just understand that we need it; otherwise * we end up with a lot of callback functions.
+ * technically, we could import the mysql/promise package; however, this way allows for backwards compatibility.
  */
 connection.query = util.promisify(connection.query).bind(connection);